 • The Courts, when making decisions about their lives, to take into account the loving and supporting role grandparents can play in their lives.

-• Lawyers and other advisers to encourage relationship counselling or mediation when adults seek advice on matters affecting them and their children.
+• Lawyers and other advisers to encourage relationship counseling or mediation when adults seek advice on matters affecting them and their children.

 Along with others, Grandparents Apart put a lot of hard work into “The Charter for Grandchildren” demanding to be heard about the gaps in the family law concerning their grandchildren.
 Why?
 Because we really do have the best interests of our grandchildren at heart, if it was not for love of them why would we bother?

 We are happy to promote the Charter for Grandchildren and the Parenting Agreement because they are useful documents.

 Grandparents Apart Self Help Group Scotland.
 22 Alness Crescent, Glasgow G52 1PJ

 http://www.grandparentsapart.co.uk A Scottish Registered Volunteer Charity No. SC 031558